 If you want to determine if a diamond is real, you can do a few things at home, even without the specialized equipment a diamond expert might use.

-Six ways to test how to tell if a diamond is real:
+How to tell if a diamond is real

 Hold the diamond in front of your mouth and breathe on it; a light fog will appear due to the heat and moisture from your breath.
 This fog will disperse quickly.
 A real diamond will not retain the fog because diamonds are efficient heat conductors.
 However, a fake diamond will hold onto the fog for a few seconds.